Design IoT systems to remain portable, scalable, and user-controlled.

 Final Thoughts

 When designing IoT systems, it is always good practice to think beyond the initial prototype.
-An architecture that supports:
+Whether you choose a setup based on an ESP32 Firebase MQTT dashboard comparison or self-host your entire system, keeping your data portable is essential.